-Secondly, with multiple kids it’s easy for things to get overlooked; you aren’t just teaching the kids, you’ve also got laundry to tackle, iftaar to prepare, the toddler to tend to and so on; it isn’t surprising then if the seven year old skips spelling, or your eldest doesn’t get that extra muraj’a in because it just slipped through the cracks.
+Secondly, with multiple kids, it’s easy for things to get overlooked; you aren’t just teaching the kids, you’ve also got laundry to tackle, iftaar to prepare, the toddler to tend to and so on; it isn’t surprising then if the seven-year-old skips spelling or your eldest doesn’t get that extra muraj’a in because it just slipped through the cracks.
 So a simple system helps you SEE what got done, and what fell through.

-Speaking of multiple kids, I think it’s fair to say often it’s the youngest kids, or those transitioning into more formal learning, tend to get sidelined the most.
-And that’s usually because the older kids need more help, your little one was happily playing (so no complaints from them!), or simply you got some things done but then forgot about the rest.
+Speaking of multiple kids, I think it’s fair to say often it’s the youngest kids, or those transitioning into more formal learning, who tend to get sidelined the most.
+And that’s usually because the older kids need more help, your little one was happily playing (so no complaints from them!), or you simply got some things done but then forgot about the rest.
 With a visual planner, you’ll be able to see who or what gets compromised the most.

-It gives you the reassurance that things are moving along and that you did get things done (we mothers are pretty hard on ourselves aren’t we?)
+It gives you the reassurance that things are moving along and that you did get things done (we mothers are pretty hard on ourselves, aren’t we?)

 And finally – when you’ve taken the time out to really fill your day with the most important things, it isn’t so easy just to ‘let things go’ because these things matter.
-And so it isn’t as simple as oh well, we’ll just keep on switching it up, it’s about finding solutions.
-And because printable, diary-style planners are often tucked away, what gets missed isn’t always caught, so visual routines work in particular work super well.
+And so it isn’t as simple as oh well, we’ll just keep on switching it up; it’s about finding solutions.
+And because printable, diary-style planners are often tucked away, what gets missed isn’t always caught, so visual routines work in particular, work super well.

 By setting up this super simple system, you’ll be able to…